 Minerals in Nepal

-Nepal is a developing country, and it lacks modern technology, skilled manpower, and capital to extract minerals and establish the mining industries.
-There is no hard and fast rule made by the government, due to which even if the international company wants to invest their capital in our minerals, they don’t have any authorization.
+Nepal is a developing country that lacks modern technology, skilled manpower, and capital to extract minerals and establish mining industries.
+The government makes no hard and fast rule, so even if the international company wants to invest their capital in our minerals, they don’t have any authorization.
 It takes a long process.
 The government of Nepal needs to focus on this matter since it will help to solve the unemployment problem in Nepal at some level.